Part-Time Instructor - School of Film

-Summary: The School of Film at University of the Arts located in Philadelphia, PA is establishing a pool of applicants for part time/adjunct positions.
-This pool of applicants would be drawn upon to provide special teaching expertise in the areas of screenwriting, narrative and documentary film production, post production, cinematography, film and TV studies, animation, and game art.
-Classes may be taught in-person, hybrid, or remote.
+This pool of applicants would be drawn upon to provide special teaching expertise in the areas of screenwriting, narrative and documentary production, post production, cinematography, film history, film and media studies, animation, and game art.
+Classes are conducted in person on our campus in Center City, Philadelphia.

 - Advanced degree in their related field and/or significant professional experience

 - Active and established screenwriters, filmmakers, animators, scholars, and theorists who have substantial experience

 University of the Arts’ mission is simple: to advance human creativity.
 Established in 1876, UArts believes creativity is the most essential skill for success in today’s society and has educated generations of groundbreaking artists, performers, designers and creative leaders for more than 141 years.
 After being granted university status in 1987, University of the Arts became the largest institution of its kind in the nation, offering programs in design, fine arts, media arts, crafts, music, dance, theater and writing.
 It now features 30 undergraduate arts majors, 15 graduate programs and the nation’s first PhD program in Creativity.
 UArts is also home to innovative centers across disciplines, including the Center for Immersive Media, Lightbox Film Center, Philadelphia Art Alliance and Rosenwald-Wolf Gallery.
 Learn more about UArts.